 Benefits of Coaching

 You may decide to self-study if you are well-equipped to solve your queries, have the right study material, and can stay focused on your daily study goals.
 This is possible, but staying consistent is not easy when you are all on your own.
-So, a systematic way to approach GMAT preparation is by joining a good coaching institute to make you competition ready.
+So, a systematic way to approach GMAT preparation is by joining a good coaching institute to make you ready for competition.

 These are a few benefits of coaching: